The following sections are included on this page:

 - For Teacher Education candidates, a culture of Inquiry means learning to ask and answer questions about your own teaching and collect multiple forms of real classroom data to better understand your students’ learning.

-In 2007, the Teacher Education Program was honored as the Distinguished Program in Teacher Education by the Association of Teacher Educators.
+In 2018, the Teacher Education Program was honored as the Distinguished Program in Teacher Education by the Association of Teacher Educators which recognizes “outstanding” programs that exemplify collaboration, innovation and high quality.
 Through these paired goals of Professional Responsibility and Inquiry, we hope to continue to build the quality of the Teacher Education program and the success of our future teachers.

 In addition to the Online Handbook, the primary mode of direct communication for all aspects of the Teacher Education program is through email.
 We will contact you personally through your official UH email address.
 If you use a different email address, you can set your UH email to automatically be directed to your personal email address by accessing your UH P.A.S.S. account.
 Further, all candidates assess and share their progress by creating an online web-based portfolio.